 There are a lot of reasons a refrigerator will not cool.
-If you would like to spare yourself some time and burden, give Lee Appliance Repair a call for refrigerator repair in CITY, ST. We are eager to visit and diagnose the cooling issue and correct it for you.
+If you would like to spare yourself some time and burden, give Lee Appliance Repair a call for refrigerator repair in Sioux City, Iowa.
+We are eager to visit and diagnose the cooling issue and correct it for you.

 When a refrigerator has lost its cold, it is time to determine what the problem might be.
 A lot of times it is something as basic as a good coil cleaning.
 However, with these latest fridges, they are equipped with various sensors as well.

 Before we look too deep, we inspect the most common and simple reasons for this problem.
 Here are a couple of of the things that we have determined can lead to a refrigerator not cooling:

 Is the cord plugged into an electrical outlet?
 This may seem like it’s a silly question, but we’ve been called out to jobs that this was the reason for the issue.
 Somehow, the refrigerator was unplugged.
 Maybe a kid did it, or an electrician while doing a service visit.
 Whatever the case may be, make sure the refrigerator is plugged in.

 Look at the thermostat inside of the refrigerator.
 This is a common issue for customers with small children in their house.
 After all, kids like dials and buttons and so, without understanding they are doing anything wrong, they play with them.
 So, check that the thermostat temperature isn’t the reason for the warm refrigerator.